 Applicability: Students admitted to the pre-licensure nursing programs (BSN, ABSN, ELMSN, and RN to BSN) and newly admitted post professional graduate MSN nursing students (CRNA, FNP, CM) are required to complete a drug screen upon receipt of the offer of admission and before they are eligible to enroll in courses.
-Students in the other programs (DNP, DPM, DPT, MOT, MPA, MSN-online) and special status students are only required to complete a drug screen when they receive notice that a drug screening is required by a clinical agency to which they are assigned for a clinical experience.
+Continuing nursing students who return from any type of Leave of Absence or who are re-admitted to the University, students in the other programs (DNP, DPM, DPT, MOT, MPA, MSN-online) and special status students are only required to complete a drug screen when they receive notice that a drug screening is required by a clinical agency to which they are assigned for a clinical experience.